bkor-git/AD-Project/README.md

 This repository supplements our paper "Towards Real-Time Detection of Anomalous Behavior in Crowds from Accelerometer Time Series," accepted in EUSIPCO 2025.
 It provides synthetic datasets for anomaly detection (AD) and change point detection (CPD) in **multi-entity, multivariate time series data**, enabling reproducibility and further research on crowd anomaly detection.

 ## Link to publications
+If you use this project for research, please cite the relevant publications:

+- **Crowd Simulation (Train Station) Dataset:**
-Anomaly Detection: B. Kor, B. Gaikwad, A. Patra, E. Miller, "Towards Real-Time Detection of Anomalous Behavior in Crowds from Accelerometer Time Series".
+PaAnomaly Detection: B. Kor, B. Gaikwad, A. Patra, E. Miller, "Towards Real-Time Detection of Anomalous Behavior in Crowds from Accelerometer Time Series".
 In: Proceedings EUSIPCO 2025. https://doi.org/... (pdf here)

+- **Crowd Simulation (Bi-directional Corridor) and ChenChaotic System Datasets:**
-Change Point Detection:
-B. Kor, B. Gaikwad, A. Patra, E. Miller, "On Multi-entity, Multivariate Quickest Change Point Detection". https://doi.org/... (pdf here).
+Change Point Detection: B. Kor, B. Gaikwad, A. Patra, E. Miller, "On Multi-entity, Multivariate Quickest Change Point Detection". https://doi.org/... (pdf here).

 ## Table Of Contents
 1. [Dataset](#dataset)